oVirt/ovirt-site/source/feature/engine-high-availability.html.md

 2. Database.
 DB clustering should be out of scope of this task.

 [Eli] We may consider that as well , please see [PostgresSQL HA](http://www.openscg.com/postgresql-ha-automatic-failover/)

+1. Configuration.
+All configuration files should be placed in shared storage/database
+2. VDSM "Sharding".
+Should all engines be able to handle all VDSMs, or should we divide VDSMs between running engines (and rebalance once an engine goes down)?

+<sub>For now I think this is a complex task that we can push for a later stage